 Flight delays are a typical part of the travelling experience and most of us will encounter them at some point.
 Nevertheless, it can be a very stressful thing to have to go through, and many people are left confused about what to do.
 Are they going to be able to get where they need to go?
 Why is my flight delayed in the first place?
 How often are flights delayed, anyway?

-There are a lot of very common reasons why a flight may end up being delayed for one reason or another.
-Here’s a look at some of the most common reasons that you will find that a flight would be delayed.
+There are a lot of very common reasons why a flight may end up being delayed.
+Here’s a look at some of the most common ones that you will find when your flight is being delayed.

-Most of us know that bad weather can be a really big problem when it comes to trying to get a plane to and from a safe location.
+Most of us are aware that while trying to take off and land the plane safely, poor weather may be a huge issue.
 There are a lot of details that need to be sorted out before determining if it’s going to be safe for a plane to fly.

 On top of that, wind is a very dangerous issue that needs to be dealt with, as well.
 Any sort of wind or turbulence can be a really big problem in regards to flying a plane safely.
 So, if the wind levels aren’t at the level that they should be, it’s incredibly important for airlines to shut down their flights and delay until the weather is better for flight purposes.

 When you think about the different flight delay reasons that are out there, it’s likely that you remember “mechanical trouble” as a part of that process.
 Whether it’s a landing wheel or the air conditioning, mechanical issues need to be sorted out before a plane is safe to take anywhere.

 Mechanical failure of an aircraft is not considered a force majeure (unforeseeable circumstances that prevent someone from fulfilling a contract).
 Using AirAdvisor, you can get between 250 and 600 Euros in compensation.